Cesare al Casaletto

 San GiovanniOffal-forwardBook ahead

-InsiderIf the animelle (sweetbreads) are on as a special, order them.
-Best version of that dish in Rome.
+InsiderIf the animelle (sweetbreads) are on as a special, order them and settle the question for yourself.

 Flavio al Velavevodetto